conjurer-rich/fast-flow-flywheel/pages/how-it-works/5-align.md

 - **Flow Investment Areas** – where we need to invest to achieve our desiredoutcomes
 - **Flow Strategic Bets** – high-level shoifts that guid structural evolution

-Alignment isn’t static,it evolves as strategy shifts.
+Alignment isn’t static, it evolves as strategy shifts.

 ---